nembo005/agenda-app/README.md

 The `client` folder contains a web application that can use the API that should be developed in the project.

-This frontend should work with your serverless application once it is developed, you don't need to make any changes to the code.
+This frontend works with the serverless application once it is developed.
 The only file that you need to edit is the `config.ts` file in the `client` folder.
 This file configures your client application just as it was complete in the course and contains an API endpoint and Auth0 configuration:

 ```ts
 const apiId = '...'
 API Gateway id